CodyNicholson/Frontend_Web_Development_Notes/JavaScript/AngularJS/Shaping_Up_With_AngularJS/README.md

-# Shaping Up With Angular
+# Shaping Up With AngularJS

-This is the Angular 1 class I took on codeschool.com to prepare myself for work at CDK Global in June of 2017
+This is the AngularJS class I took on codeschool.com to prepare myself for work at CDK Global in June of 2017

 Angular is a client-side JavaScript Framework for adding interactivity to HTML